-e) Cash Register/Point-of-Sale (POS)/Credit Card Device
+e) Point of Sale (POS)

-Checking that the cash register/POS/Credit card device is functioning properly and has the correct menu/keys for your service.
+Checking that the POS system (tablet, printer and credit card device) is functioning properly and has the correct menu and keys for your service.
 If not, call for a replacement prior to departure.

 f) Crew Handling